WhaleOps/air2phin/docs/howto/migrate-inplace.rst

 =======================

-Airphin will create new file with addition ``-ariphin`` as stem suffix with users run migrate command :code:`airphin covert /PATH/TO/FILE`, which mean the new file named ``/PATH/TO/FILE-airphin`` will be create and all migrated contents in ``/PATH/TO/FILE-airphin``.
+Airphin will create new file with addition ``-ariphin`` as stem suffix with users run migrate command :code:`airphin migrate /PATH/TO/FILE`, which mean the new file named ``/PATH/TO/FILE-airphin`` will be create and all migrated contents in ``/PATH/TO/FILE-airphin``.

-If you want to replace the exists file by the migrated content directly instead of create the new file to keep them, you can use the option argument :code:`--inplace` or :code:`-i` for :code:`airphin covert` subcommand.
+If you want to replace the exists file by the migrated content directly instead of create the new file to keep them, you can use the option argument :code:`--inplace` or :code:`-i` for :code:`airphin migrate` subcommand.
 Option :code:`--inplace` and :code:`-i` work for multiple files and directories, for more detail please see :doc:`../cli`

 .. note::